capnspacehook/ansible-iptables/README.md

 - `address-mask` request and reply

 Additionally, `echo` request and reply messages are blocked by default but can be enabled with the `iptables_allow_ping_inbound` and `iptables_allow_ping_outbound` variables.

-## Host Banning (Expirimental)

-There is an expirimental option to ban hosts that send a certain number of dropped packets inbound.
-By default hosts are banned for 10 minutes.
-This option is disabled by default as I have not been able to get it working 100% reliably.
-If I have a SSH session open on a host that has host banning enabled, and the session gets interupted, I am sometimes blocked.

-When I figure out why this is and make host banning more reliable, I'll make this option enabled by default.

 ## IPv6